basstian-ai/simple-pim-1754492683911/roadmap.md

 - Add a lightweight unit test for lib/slugify.js (e.g., tests/slugify.test.js) to guard against regressions.
 - Update README with a short "Developer troubleshooting" note about common import styles and how utilities export defaults.
 - Optionally, add a lint or CI step that detects ambiguous import/exports between CommonJS and ESM patterns.
+- - Audit other utility modules for consistent export shapes and add similar interop shims where necessary:
+- - lib/exportCsv.js, lib/isInStock.js, lib/products.js — ensure they export usable defaults and named exports.
+- - Add unit tests for slugify (tests/slugify.test.js) covering:
+- - Accented characters, punctuation, multiple spaces, underscores, and edge-cases (empty, null, undefined).
+- - Update README or developer docs with a short note describing how utilities are exported and how to import them in both CommonJS and ESM contexts.
+- - Consider adding a small CI lint/test that verifies common utilities expose both default and named exports to prevent regressions.